 4. We will identify repeat victims and reduce the likelihood of further victimisation, focusing on those crimes that have a significant impact on the victim.

-- Reducing the rate of repeat victimisation for:
+- · Reducing the rate of repeat victimisation for:

 - Rape, sexual violence and domestic abuse

 - Burglary dwelling

 - Anti-social behaviour

 - Hate crime

 - Vulnerable individuals

-- 5. We will tackle offenders, with partners, particularly those who are most prolific and cause the greatest harm to our communities.
+- cause the greatest harm to our communities.

-- 6. We will work with partners to improve criminal justice related systems to reduce the likelihood of reoffending.
+- the likelihood of reoffending.